10,000 YEARS IN THE MAKING

 Excellence from top to bottom

 OUR LAKE COUNTY

-We have six recognized sub-appellations: High Valley AVA, Geuenoc Valley AVA, Red Hills – Lake County AVA, Big Valley District AVA, Kelsey Bench AVA, and Benmore Valley AVA.
+We have nine recognized sub-appellations: Clear Lake AVA, High Valley AVA, Guenoc Valley AVA, Red Hills – Lake County AVA, Big Valley District – Lake County AVA, Kelsey Bench – Lake County AVA, Upper Lake Valley AVA, Long Valley – Lake County AVA and Benmore Valley AVA.
 Each AVA is bursting with its own sense of place, distinct terroir built on unique volcanic soils and microclimates, which ultimately give rise to compelling wines of quality and consistency.